Child’s Play + Family

-Families that are well supported and are more involved foster greater progress in their child’s ABA therapy, and we believe that a diagnosis goes beyond the child.
+Families that are well supported and are more involved foster greater progress in their child’s other therapies, and we believe that a diagnosis goes beyond the child.

 Child’s Play’s vision has always been to be a resource where patients of all ages and need, along with their families could come to seek exceptional outcomes, all while adding to the meaning of what an Autism clinic should be.
 In line with this goal, we have launched Mental Health Therapy for families.
 Our Psychologist team and Mental Health Counselors are here for brief therapy for families, couples, siblings and more.
 Whether working on your marriage, supporting your other children, or simply trying to understand and become a more active parent in your special child’s life, we are here for you.